You've decided to build a metal building, which is an excellent choice.

 Location, Location, Location

-Selecting where to construct your building is probably the most important part of the entire building process.
+Selecting your building location is probably the most essential step of the entire building process.

-There are several things you should consider before you choose your job site to ensure that you get the best possible location for your new building.
+There are several things you should consider before you choose your job site to ensure that you get the best possible location for your custom metal building.

 They are as follows: